 As the set $Gx$ is finite (and as $G$ is \'{e}tale), for each $g\in G_x$ there exists a continuous function $f:G\to [0,1]$ supported on a relatively compact open bisection such that $f(g)=1$ and $f(h)=0$ for all $h\in G_x\setminus \{g\}$.
 As $\xi$ is constant, we have that

-as functions on $G_x$; evaluating both sides at $g$ gives $\xi(x)=\xi(g)$.
+as functions on $G_x$, and evaluating both sides of the line above at $g$ gives $\xi(x)=\xi(g)$.
 This just says that $\xi$ is constant (in the naive sense of `taking the same value at each point of $G_x$'), so we are done. \end{proof}

 The following result gives a fairly precise characterisation of what the Kazhdan projection `looks like' in $C^*_r(G)$.
 To state it, let $E:C^*_r(G)\to C(G^{(0)})$ be the canonical conditional expectation of \cite[Proposition 2.3.22]{Renault:2009zr}.